-In 1994 the forestry legislation advisory committee was

-established to review background documents on related forest policy with the objective to formulate a new forest Act.
+In 1994 the forestry legislation advisory committee was established to review background documents on related forest policy with the objective to formulate a new forest Act.

-In March '95 a white paper on the proposed forest management Act was introduced, and later on that month a new legislation supporting the improved use, management, and protection of Saskatchewan's forest resources was introduced by the Minister of SERM (Saskatchewan Environment and Resource Management).

-Now for the life of me I cannot figure out when and where all the consultation took place, because there are a number of Metis communities that feel totally left out of the process.
+In March '95 a white paper on the proposed forest management Act was introduced, and later on that month a new legislation supporting the improved use, management, and protection of Now for the life of me I cannot figure out when and where all the consultation took place, because there are a number of Metis communities that feel totally left out of the process.
 Many people feel that the people on the advisory committee were in a position of a conflict of interest while others see this committee as a smokescreen in the drafting of the actual piece of legislation.